nerdyrodent/AVeryComfyNerd/README.md

 A variety of ComfyUI related stuff.
 You'll need different models and custom nodes for each different workflow.

 # Trobleshooting
+* These workflows require ComfyUI to run.
+See the resources section below.
+* These are just workflows - no custom nodes here, so no code!
+* When troubleshooting, do _all_ of these steps in order
+* Use **ComfyUI Manager** to install missing custom nodes by clicking "Install Missing Custom Nodes"
 * By default, models are saved in subdirectories under ``ComfyUI/models``, though some custom nodes have their own models directory.
-* Use **ComfyUI Manager** to install missing custom nodes by clicking "Install Missing Custom Nodes"
 * If ComfyUI Manager can't find a node automatically, use the _search_ feature
-* When troubleshooting, do all of these steps in order
 * __Be sure to keep ComfyUI updated regularly__ - including all custom nodes.
 Old versions may result in errors appearing.
-* These are just workflows - no custom nodes here, so no code!
 * Don't mix SDXL and SD1.5 models unless stated (such as SDXL needing the SD 1.5 vision model) - chances are you'll get an error!
 * Sometimes custom nodes make breaking changes and the same node may need to be re-created.
 Typically the custom node GitHub page has such information.
 * Sometimes custom nodes just break!
 Check the github page for the custom node causing any issues for more information and to raise issues